 Darryn L. Duchon - Indiana Child Support Laws and Guidelines

 Child support obligations in Indiana are determined by a fairly strict set of guidelines that considers the weekly adjusted income of both parents, and requires each parent to pay a proportional amount of for the support of the child or children after divorce.
-Calculation of child support is affected by the parents' income, work-related child care costs, parenting time, healthcare costs, and many other factors.
+Calculation of child support is affected by the parents' income, work-related child care costs, parenting time, healthcare costs, subsequent or prior born children, and many other factors.

 The guideline amount itself is determined on the basis of the combined income of the parents, and states as its objective that the child or children should receive the same proportion of the parental income for their support that they would receive if the parents remained together.
 For detailed advice about what the Indiana Child Support Guidelines mean in your divorce case, contact Indianapolis child support attorney Darryn Duchon.

 The guidelines are considerably less rigid than they appear at first glance.
 Although they provide precise child support obligation figures based on the number of children and the parents' aggregate income, Indiana child support law recognizes that not everyone's situation fits neatly into the grid.
 Examples where adjustments to the guidelines will readily be granted by the court include situations such as: